 What is the best way to learn music production?

 What is Music production?
 The field and definition of Music production is a very broad one.
 It is the process of creating music, recording, editing, mixing, and mastering music.
-Depending on what genre and what your goals are, the skills you need to become a music producer are music theory, composition, sound design, audio engineering, and possibly organization and marketing skills.
+And a lot depends on the genre and what your goals are.
+But in general, the skills you need to become a music producer are music theory, composition, sound design, audio engineering, and possibly organization and marketing skills.

-Before you start, ask yourself: What kind of producer do you want to be?
-Why is this important you ask?
-Well, because each genre and style of music, like Pop, Rock, Hip hop, EDM, Jazz, Classical etc. have their own characteristics, rules and difficulties.
-So by knowing what you want to do or become you can already start focusing on what matters and the relevant resources for your style.
+Before you start you need to ask yourself: What kind of producer do you want to be?
+Why is this important?
+Well, because each genre and style of music, like Pop, Rock, Hip hop, EDM, Jazz, Classical etc. have their characteristics, rules and difficulties.
+By knowing what you want to do or become, you can already start focusing on what matters.
+From there you can also search for the relevant resources for your style.

 It’s a bit lame to say, but in general, there is no one best way to learn music production.
 Because different people have different goals, preferences, and learning styles.
-But I can give you great information on how to start, general tips and strategies that can help you master this beautiful profession quickly.
+But I can give you information on how to start.
+I will give you general tips and strategies that can help you master this beautiful profession quickly.

 Musicians making music in a studio